MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 [8.1.0] - 2023-MM-DD
 --------------------

+This Architecture version update introduces the following main features:

+- Updated :ref:`Feature installation <feature_memory_installation>` flow to support Code chunks.
+  A Feature can now be installed to ROM without the need of the Code size in RAM.
+If you plan to migrate a VEE Port from Architecture ``8.0.0`` to Architecture ``8.1.0``, consider the :ref:`architecture8_migration` chapter.

 Core Engine
 ~~~~~~~~~~~

 - Updated :ref:`Feature installation boot sequence <feature_persistency>`: all Feature handles are now retrieved prior to initializing them.
+- Removed Feature installation in RAM (legacy :ref:`In-Place Installation mode <feature_inplace_installation>`).
+See :ref:`architecture8_migration_llkernel`.

 .. _changelog-8.0.0: